canonical/vanilla-framework/templates/docs/upgrade-guide-v3.md

 ## Grid

+### Column classes

 Use of `.col` classes outside of `.row` is deprecated.
 If you use `.col-X` class names outside of `.row` or your custom styling depends on specificity of `.col-X` class name you will need to review and update your styles accordingly.

+### Column layout change

+Previously, the grid layout would switch from 6 to 12 columns wide at the medium breakpoint.
+This has been changed so that the switch happens at the large breakpoint instead.
+We recommend visually checking your layouts at each breakpoint for any adverse effects this change may cause.

 ## Tables